ArjoNagelhout/shapereality-engine/README.md

+## ⚠️ Work in progress

+This codebase is nowhere near usable or complete.
+It is a testing ground for building a cross-platform game engine, with a graphics API wrapper, ECS, platform abstractions, asynchronous asset loading, C++ runtime reflection and a renderer.

 # shapereality-engine

 A game engine and app framework with the ambition to provide a robust way to create high quality cross-platform XR experiences, prototypes and productivity